 He stands at an impressive 6 feet 11 inches and has previously played at the starting center for the Sinag Pilipinas team, which won the 2011 SEA Games and 2011 SEABA tournament.

 So the question is, which came first, the egg or the chicken?
-To put it another way, did their height cause them to become great basketball players, or did the basketball playing come first, which was aided by their height?
+To put it another way, did their height cause them to become great basketball players, or did the basketball playing come first, aided by their height?

 Just kidding, these men have incredible talent and have put in a lot of work to get to where they are.
-They have shown dedication, perseverance, and immense promise and have certainly made their country proud.
+They have shown dedication, perseverance, and immense promise and have made their country proud.

 Tallest Man In The Philippines

 This question was a little tricky to answer because there isn’t much credible information to determine who is the tallest Filipino man with certainty.
-However, reports often suggest an actor and former basketball player, Raul Dilo, as the tallest man in the Philippines.

 But, if you search closely, you’ll find some accounts of Willliam Biscocho being the tallest man in the Philippines.
-William Biscocho stands at a towering 7’4″ and is less well known than Raul Dilo.
+William Biscocho stands at a towering 7’4″ and is less well-known than Raul Dilo.

-Although William Biscocho stands at a phenomenal height, it certainly has its drawbacks.
 William Biscocho suffers from a condition known as gigantism.
 This condition leaves him hunching over and impairs his movements.

 On the other hand, Raul Dilo is often referred to as t Philippines’ tallest man.
 However, he stands at 7’3″, one inch less than William Biscoco.
 Raul Dilo is an actor who has been in several well-known films and is frequently cast as “kapre” or Gigante.

-He was also a former basketball player who played for the University of the East Red Warriors during his college years.
-His basketball career did not succeed, though.
 So whether he is cited as the tallest man due to his fame is not entirely clear; what is clear, however, is that these two men are certainly quite tall.

 Conclusion

-Although what is considered tall in the Philippines is subjective, there is a general consensus as to what height range may be regarded as tall.
-So, if you fall somewhere near this range, expect some people to comment on your height or not say anything at all because to them, you may just be bordering tall.
+So, if you fall somewhere near this range, expect some people to comment on your height or not say anything because you may just be bordering tall.

-Also, some well-known basketball players are far above the average height—their height and choice of sports mix quite well.
-In addition, two men may be considered the tallest men in the Philippines—these men, whether well known or not, definitely will be regarded as tall.
+In addition, two men may be considered the tallest in the Philippines, whether well-known or not, definitely will be regarded as tall.

 References